laurakond/artly-api/README.md

 - Select Github (or other platform if you are using another one) to connect to Heroku.
 - Type out your project name in the 'Deployment method' section and select your project repository
 - Once connected, scroll to the bottom and click 'Deploy Branch' button
-- When it has finished deploying, click on the 'View' button below or 'Open App' at the top right corner
+- When it has finished deploying, click on the 'View' button below or 'Open App' in the top right corner
 - If the deployment was successful you will be taken to the deployed site.

 [Return to Table of Contents](#table-of-contents)